ATLX Investors Have Opportunity to Lead Atlas Lithium Corporation Securities Fraud Lawsuit

-LOS ANGELES, July 24, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlas Lithium Corporation ("Atlas Lithium" or the "Company") (NASDAQ: ATLX).
+BENSALEM, Pa., July 26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Atlas Lithium Corporation ("Atlas Lithium" or the "Company") (NASDAQ: ATLX).

 Class Period: March 25, 2022 – May 3, 2023